lewisgoing/2024-INFO-310-Password-Manager/README.md

 - .5 pt Find a way to retrieve all VAULT passwords from the database.

+- 1 pt Craft a link to your vault that when opened will do something... nefarious >:)

 - 2 pt Create a false pop-up asking your victim for confidential information whenever they access a vault.

-- 2 pt Craft a link to your vault that when opened will do something... nefarious >:)

 - 2 pt Patch the vulnerability that allows logging in without credentials!